Updated as of June 9, 2020

-While direct bank and market financing remain an option for some, most small and medium-size businesses are at least considering government-sponsored borrowing options, including the Paycheck Protection Program (PPP) and the Main Street Lending Program (MSLP).
-Both of these programs were designed to provide liquidity to businesses that have been adversely affected by COVID-19, but there are differences between the programs:
+While direct bank and market financing remain an option for some, most small and medium-size businesses are at least considering government-sponsored borrowing options, including the Paycheck Protection Programme (PPP) and the Main Street Lending Programme (MSLP).
+Both of these programmes were designed to provide liquidity to businesses that have been adversely affected by COVID-19, but there are differences between the programmes:

 - The PPP was established by the CARES Act and implemented by the Small Business Administration (SBA) to support the payroll and operations of small businesses through the issuance of government-guaranteed loans that include a forgiveness feature for borrowers that satisfy the requirements of the PPP.

 - The Federal Reserve Board (FRB) designed the MSLP to support small and medium-sized businesses that were unable to access the PPP or that require additional financial support after receiving a PPP loan.
 Main Street loans are not forgivable.

 Among the questions that SMBs need to consider are:

 - For which programme(s) is the SMB eligible, and are any of the programmes mutually exclusive or otherwise independent?

 - How do any of these loans fit into the SMB’s overall COVID-19-related planning?